An

 (Primary Rate Interface) you can dynamically send up to 23 separate

 communications channels for voice, video or data.
-Great for medium
+When a channel is

 both IP and digital phones to the dial tone provider through a PRI.